Avatar MEASUREMENT VIEWER

 Previous experience

-Previously, only web dashboard users—specifically designers and made-to-measure brands—had access to avatar measurements, while mobile app users conducting 3D scans did not.
-The challenge was to extend this measurement access to everyday scanners and consumers.
+Previously, only web dashboard users—mainly designers and made-to-measure brands—could access avatar measurements, while mobile app users conducting 3D scans could not.
+The challenge was to extend measurement access to everyday scanners and consumers.

 The first objective the CEO outlined to the design team was to provide a way for mobile app users to share their avatar with others.
 The goal with an avatar share feature was that this would spread greater awareness of TrueToForm's app and grow TrueToForm's user base.